Connect with us

 • Spasticity associated with multiple sclerosis or spinal cord injuries;

-O document also warns that, given its concentration, Tilray Flor Seca THC 18 is not indicated for Epilepsy and the treatment of severe convulsive disorders in childhood, such as Dravet and Lennox Gastaut syndromes, since inflorescences with a high content of cannabidiol (CBD) and low delta-9-tetrahydrocannabinol (THC).
+O Valid identity document also warns that, given its concentration, Tilray Flor Seca THC 18 is not indicated for Epilepsy and the treatment of severe convulsive disorders in childhood, such as Dravet and Lennox Gastaut syndromes, since inflorescences with a high content of cannabidiol (CBD) and low delta-9-tetrahydrocannabinol (THC).

 Tilray recommends users that Flor Seca THC18 is “administered with a medical cannabis vaporizer classified as a medical device (eg Volcano Medic or Mighty Medic)” and warns of a long list of interactions with other medications and undesirable effects.